piroux/libfabric/man/fi_pingpong.1.md

 	run client:
 		client$ fi_pingpong -f usnic -I 10000 -S all 192.168.0.123

-# Defaults
+## Defaults

 For the provider, there is no default value as such.
 The selection of the provider is ultimately determined by libfabric while probing for hardware with the sets of hints generated with the options.

 For the provider, the default value is 'dgram'.

 The default tested sizes are :  64, 256, 1024, 4096

+# OUTPUT

+Each test generates data messages which are accounted for.
+Specifically, the displayed statitics at the end are :

+ - 'bytes'          : number of bytes per message sent
+ - '#sent'          : number of messages (ping) sent from the client to the server
+ - '#ack'           : number of replies (pong) of the server received by the client
+ - 'total'          : amount of memory exchanged between the nodes
+ - 'time'           : duration of this single test
+ - 'MB/sec'         : throughput computed from 'total' and 'time'
+ - 'usec/xfer'      : average time for transfering a message outbound (ping or pong) in microseconds
+ - 'Mxfers/sec'     : average amount of transfers of message outbound per second

 # SEE ALSO